-Title: Chief Financial Officer and co-Company Secretary
+Title: Chief Financial Officer and Company Secretary

-Agreement commenced: July 2008 Term of agreement: No fixed term the Company and the Company may terminate the employment contract by giving 4 months' written notice to Steve.
+Agreement commenced: July 2008 Term of agreement: No fixed term superannuation contributions.
+Short Term Incentive ('STI') of 25% of TFEC, subject to achievement of financial hurdles, principally relating to EBITDA performance (70% of STI) and the achievement of other business objectives (30% of STI).
+Steve may terminate his employment contract by giving 1 months' written notice to the Company and the Company may terminate the employment contract by giving 4 months' written notice to Steve.